makerdao/mips/MIP10/mip10.md

 5. If the Polling Vote passes the Oracle Team will bundle the proposal in the subsequent Executive Vote.

+6. The Oracle Team(s) update [MIP10c11](MIP10c11-Subproposal-Template) to update the Whitelist for the Oracle(s) and submit a PR to the MIPS Github repo.

+This template is considered ratified once this MIP moves to Accepted status.

 ---

 ### MIP10c10: Process to Remove Oracle Access

+Used by a customer or Oracle Team to remove customer's access to Oracle data.

+MIP10c10 subproposals have the following parameters:
+- **Feedback Period:** 0 days
+- **Frozen period:** 0 days

+MIP10c10 subproposals must use the template located at **[MIP10c10-Subproposal-Template.md](MIP10c10-Subproposal-Template.md)**.

+1. A customer or Oracle Team publishes the [MIP10c10-Subproposal-Template](MIP10c10-Subproposal-Template.md) in the Oracle section of the Maker Forum and submits a PR to the MIPS Github repo.

+If voluntary:
+    2. The Oracle Team(s) contacts the customer via the email provided in MIP10c3/MIP10c9 to verify this action.
+    3. The Oracle Team(s) bundle the proposal into the next Executive Vote.
+    4. The Oracle Team(s) update [MIP10c11](MIP10c11-Subproposal-Template) to update the Whitelist for the Oracle(s) and submit a PR to the MIPS Github repo.

+If involuntary:
+    2. The Oracle Team(s) gives the customer 30 days notice via the email the customer provided in MIP10c3/MIP10c9.
+    3. After the 30 day period has elapsed, the Oracle Team(s) bundle the proposal into the next Executive Vote.
+    4. The Oracle Team(s) update [MIP10c11](MIP10c11-Subproposal-Template) to update the Whitelist for the Oracle(s) and submit a PR to the MIPS Github repo.

+This template is considered ratified once this MIP moves to Accepted status.

 ---

 ### MIP10c11: List of Oracle Whitelists

 A canonical record of the the whitelist for each Oracle.
 MIP10c10 must be updated when an entity is added or removed from the whitelist for an Oracle.